All Episodes

 They fit into the proverbial fallen angel mentality.

-When I've communicated with them, of course they lie all the time, you can't believe anything
+When I've communicated with them, of course, they lie all the time so you can't believe anything they say if you read the literature.

-They can speak languages, they can write Latin, they can write ancient Greek, they can do all these things, so apparently they fit into some lower level form of what people might refer to as an angelic or perfect entity, if you will.
+So apparently they fit into some lower-level form of what people might refer to as an angelic or perfect entity, if you will.

 Well, then what is the difference between the lower levels you talk about and hell?